 The study of common pathologies encountered in the practice of massage and how they impact the application of massage, specific indications, contraindications and precautions to the application of massage in the presence of these pathologies.

 Location, identification and palpation of the bellies and attachments of the major muscles of external movement of the body.

-- Western Massage Therapy (Swedish, trigger point, deep pressure, deep tissue, etc.)
+Massage Therapy Techniques (Swedish, trigger point, deep pressure, deep tissue, dermoneuromodulation, positional release, etc.)

 Ethics + Professionalism

 Define and demonstrate active listening, rapport, empathy and feedback.

 Identify strategies to effectively deal with emotional and behavioral client responses to massage therapy treatment.

 Describe the principles of conflict resolution and apply conflict resolution skills effectively in the client-therapist relationship.

 Define and discuss the differences between a personal and a professional relationship.